 The male of a rare species of exotic bird has been captured and you (and a group of up to 5 friends and family) must save him!

-The Birds: the game is a town-wide experience featuring a chase to rescue the male bird from his captors, whilst learning about the plight of a highly rare and endangered species.
+The Birds: the game is a building / town-wide experience featuring a chase to rescue the male bird from his captors, whilst learning about the plight of a highly rare and endangered species.
 Participants must make some fake company IDs before racing across the gaming area to find maps, clues and evidence pointing to the captured bird’s location.
 They must prove the dodgy dealings behind a corrupt companies activities, whilst finding the elusive password which ultimately provides the key to the bird’s release.

 The first team to solve all the puzzles and coax the birds back to a safe location win a bird related prize!